 AdobeStock_657802431

-If you are starting or have recently started a PhD in at ANU that relates to agriculture, you may be eligible for a scholarship.
+If you are starting a PhD in at ANU that relates to agriculture, you may be eligible for this scholarship.

 school Level